Skip to main content

 This is the beauty of Skip Lists and HNSW: Randomness yields structure.

 Does this make search result “random”?
 Surprisingly, yes!
-Because the graph is built using random coin flips, no two HNSW index builds are exactly the same.
-If you index the same data twice, you will get two slightly different graphs.
+Because the graph is built using random coin flips, HNSW index builds are commonly non-deterministic in production unless you enforce determinism.
+If you index the same data twice without fixing seeds and concurrency, you will get two slightly different graphs.
 This means for edge cases (points equidistant to multiple neighbors), consistent search results are not guaranteed across index rebuilds.
-We discuss this more in Section 7: The Reality of Non-Determinism.
+We discuss this more in The Reality of Non-Determinism.

 Let $p$ be the promotion probability, the chance that a node at Layer $L$ also participates in Layer $L+1$.